-The com2java tool will remember a list of the last type libraries you successfully opened and generated proxies for.
+The com2java tool remembers a list of the last type libraries you successfully opened and generated proxies for.

-Specifying the Java Package Name
+5.1.1.2 Specifying the Java Package Name

 The com2java tool generates a set of Java source files corresponding to the COM classes and interfaces in the type library.
-You will probably want to have the generated files in a specific package.
+Place the generated files in a specific package.
 For example you may want to put all the files for the Excel type library in a Java package called excel.